luiszeni/Boosted-OICR/README.md

 We would like to thanks [Peng Tang](https://pengtang.xyz/) and his colleagues for making the [PCL](https://github.com/ppengtang/pcl.pytorch) and [OICR](https://github.com/ppengtang/oicr) codes publicly available.

 ### TODO list:

-- [x] Adjust config file for voc2012.
+- [x] Upload trained model.
-- [x] Upload trained models.
+- [ ] Fix the visualization script
-- [x] Add the visualization script
+- [ ] Add final paper link and the latex bibtex references
-- [ ] Add final paper link and the latex bibtex reference
+- [ ] Adjust config file for voc2012.